Design and Performance Studies of a Granular Thin HCAL-MuID Detector for the EIC Optimized for AI-Based Reconstruction: Introduction

-Our contribution here is to combine these aspects in a novel way to design a low cost, compact, high performance and simultaneously muon identification, hadronic calorimetry and time-of-flight system for the EIC.
-Compared to some recent iron-scintillator sampling calorimeters using tiles~\cite{CALICE:2024jke}, with less complexity we provide for better timing resolution while still maintaining sufficient granularity for the event multiplicities expected at the EIC.
-In comparison to an implementation using scintillator strips read out with WLS fibers, such a detector has better timing resolution and a similar but in principle more compact design since there are no orthogonal layers needed.
-We also demonstrate how to use ML/AI in an integrated way for the design, evaluation, and simulation of the detector and in addition carry out systematic multi-objective performance optimization and evaluation.
-We find that we can surpass the state-of-the art performance for each targeted capability.
-For hadronic energy resolution, the results indicate that one is competitive with any HCAL, regardless of technology.
+Our contribution is to combine these aspects in a novel way to design a low-cost, compact, high-performance detector simultaneously providing muon identification, hadronic calorimetry, and time-of-flight determination for the EIC.
+Compared to some recent tile-based iron-scintillator sampling calorimeters~\cite{CALICE:2024jke}, this detector provides better timing resolution with less complexity while maintaining sufficient granularity for the event multiplicities expected at the EIC.
+In comparison with an implementation using scintillator strips read out with Wave-Length-Shifting (WLS) fibers, such a detector has better timing resolution and can in principle be more compact since no orthogonal layers are needed.
+A key aspect of this work is to demonstrate how to use ML/AI in an integrated way for the design, evaluation, and simulation of the detector and, in addition, carry out systematic multi-objective performance optimization and evaluation.
+We find that one can surpass the state-of-the-art performance for each targeted capability.
+For hadronic energy resolution, the results indicate that one is competitive with any HCAL, regardless of the HCAL technologies currently deployed.